Sri Lanka Army

+The Sri Lanka Army (ශ්රී ලංකා යුද්ධ හමුදාව; இலங்கை இராணுவம்) is the oldest and largest of the Sri Lanka Armed Forces.
+The army was officially established as the Ceylon Army in 1949, though the army traces its roots back in 1881 when Ceylon Light Infantry Volunteers was created; the army was renamed as the 'Sri Lanka Army' when Sri Lanka became a republic in 1972.
+In 2024, the Army had approximately 250,000 personnel.

 The Army Headquarters is situated in Sri Jayawardenepura Kotte; Commander of the Army is the highest appointment in the army who commands the army and is assisted by the Chief of Staff of the Army and Deputy Chief of Staff of the Army.
 The Commander-in-Chief of the Sri Lanka Armed Forces is the President of Sri Lanka, who heads the National Security Council through the Ministry of Defence, which is charged with formulating, executing defence policy and procurements for the armed forces.